n-nizar/tableau-public-nnizar/README.md

 ___

-### U.S. Air Travel Drops Due To COVID-19
+### 3. U.S. Air Travel Drops Due To COVID-19

 **Description**
 This visualization examines the impact of the COVID-19 pandemic on U.S. air travel, focusing on the five major U.S. airlines and five major U.S. destinations.
 It provides a comparative analysis of passenger traffic changes over time.

 **Key Features**
-- **Airline Comparison**: Focuses on Southwest Airlines, Delta, American Airlines, United, and JetBlue.
+- *Airline Comparison*: Focuses on Southwest Airlines, Delta, American Airlines, United, and JetBlue.
-- **Destination Comparison**: Focuses on Atlanta, Chicago, New York, Los Angeles, and Dallas.
+- *Destination Comparison*: Focuses on Atlanta, Chicago, New York, Los Angeles, and Dallas.
-- **Traffic Decline**: Illustrates the percentage change in passenger traffic compared to the same period in the previous year.
+- *Traffic Decline*: Illustrates the percentage change in passenger traffic compared to the same period in the previous year.
-- **Impact Analysis**: Detailed analysis of the decline in domestic and international passengers for fives major US airlines and US destinations.
+- *Impact Analysis*: Detailed analysis of the decline in domestic and international passengers for fives major US airlines and US destinations.

 **Visualization**